Three ingredients. Ten minutes. Simple, fast, delicious. These spicy and crispy little kumara cakes will make you smile.

-So this took 10 minutes from the moment I thought of making it, to getting it on the plate and good to go.
+So these took 10 minutes from the moment I thought of making them, to getting them on the plate and good to go.
 I think a toasted sandwich might have almost taken longer.

 Is this even a recipe?
 I almost didn’t photograph it or write it up, but hey I made it, I ate it, I loved it, and you can too.

 Start with one orange kumara (or sweet potato to my northern friends).